-Jason Lieblang holds a PhD in Germanic Languages and Literatures from the University of Toronto.
-He teaches across the CENES German Studies undergraduate curriculum, and has coordinated the Department’s first- and second-year German language levels.
-His interests include curriculum design; emerging technologies in foreign language learning; teaching with and about comics; masculinities; and the culture of the Weimar Republic.
+Jason Lieblang holds a PhD in Germanic Languages and Literatures from the University of Toronto and teaches across the German Studies undergraduate curriculum here in CENES.
+His interests include curriculum design; emerging technologies in foreign language learning; translation; teaching with and about comics; masculinities; and the culture of the Weimar Republic.

 Review of Martin Brady and Joanne Leal, Wim Wenders and Peter Handke, Collaboration, Adaptation, Recomposition.
 Focus on German Studies 17, 2012.